Pimp Up Your Shell

 Now open a few terminals, and test it!

-# Let's Add Some Colors
+Let's Add Some Colors

-Remember we've installed 'coreutils
+Remember we've installed coreutils?

 We've also aliased 'dircolors' to 'gdircolors'.

-colors in which the filenames are to be displayed.
+The program ls uses the environment variable LS_COLORS to determine the colors in which the filenames are to be displayed.

-# Find a Cool LS_COLORS Theme
+Find a Cool LS_COLORS Theme

-in the internet and move it to ~/.config/bash/dircolors
+Find a cool theme on the internet and move it to ~/.config/bash/dircolors

 curl -LO https://gist.github.com/clsn/1728412/raw/3f27dd4ece98f6ffa5ceba5bdcce536beba06b75/.dir_colors